 I asked everyone to think of their favourite book and scream for it “as loud as you love it.”
 Here’s what that sounds like:

 What other literary festival sounds like that?
 And yes, that’s me getting a bit overwhelmed at the end there.
-Finally, congrats to the Jonathan Auxier, whose wonderful book The Night Gardener won the award.
+Finally, congrats to the Jonathan Auxier, whose wonderful book The Night Gardener took the prize.

 The trip was also exciting because a third star aligned with Canada’s first ever Authors for Indies Day on 2 May 2015.
 I had the pleasure of visiting two of my favourite children’s bookshops, Ella Minnow in the morning and Mabel’s Fables in the afternoon.
 Each gave me the opportunity to catch up with some old writerly friends, and make some new ones.